Karl is a longtime freelancer who's passionate about music, art, and writing.

 Sonic Gap’s album Cosmos is a study in balance and contrasts.
-There are airy flows of synth, throbbing beats and deep bass here that flow under Sonic Gap’s clear vocals and engaging lyrics.
+There are airy flows of synth, throbbing beats and deep bass here, which all move under Sonic Gap’s clear vocals and engaging lyrics.
 There are also some shredding guitar solos along with jazzier, easier flowing sounds as well.

 I'm a fan of how Sonic Gap adds chip sounds to the music.
 Their angular, clean sounds really add an extra dimension to the tracks in which he uses them.
 They cut through and also have a tech-y feeling that adds to the cyberpunk sensibility of the album and makes for good contrasts with the more ethereal parts of the album.

 The songs on Cosmos are well-written and Sonic Gap’s voice is clear as it moves through the music.
 It sits nicely forward in the production and he’s pretty easy to understand so that those words have more impact as they move in and through the music.